thaysom22/portfolio_project/README.md

 # Thomas Haysom - Porfolio and Blog Website

-A fully responsive, mobile first website:
+A professional and personalized, fully responsive mobile first website:

-* displaying my own resume (work history, education, skills, qualifications)
+* displaying the owner's (my) resume (work history, education, skills, qualifications)
 * presenting and linking to my coding projects on github.com
 * presenting and linking to my blog posts on medium.com
 * providing links to my professional social media accounts
-* displaying a contact form
+* displaying a contact form with my contact details

 ### Link to live site